ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport sessions.
 On the wire, session IDs are encoded using the QUIC variable length integer scheme described in [QUIC-TRANSPORT].

+If at any point a session ID is received that cannot a valid ID for a client-initiated bidirectional stream, the recepient MUST close the connection with an H3_ID_ERROR error code.

 ## Unidirectional streams

 Once established, both endpoints can open unidirectional streams.
 The HTTP/3